MaterializeInc/materialize/doc/developer/design/20220819_bounded_input_reliance.md

 [`compact` method]: https://github.com/MaterializeInc/materialize/blob/72cac94bb5a8883f6a3cb4e5637e0b3f5d84d22b/src/storage/src/source/reclock.rs#L209

 ### Localize frontier management in storage instances
-The above design accomplishes this, if, in the future, we move initial _resumption frontier_ calculation into storaged instances.
+The above design accomplishes this, if, in the future, we move initial _timestamp resumption frontier_ calculation into storaged instances.

 ## Alternatives
-- This proposed design uses persist to create a circular link between the end of source ingestion and the beginning (for example, the "data" persist shard `upper` used in _resumption frontier_ calculation is produced at the very END of the source ingestion pipeline, but the `ResumptionFrontier` is at the very beginning.
+- This proposed design uses persist to create a circular link between the end of source ingestion and the beginning (for example, the "data" persist shard `upper` used in _timestamp resumption frontier_ calculation is produced at the very END of the source ingestion pipeline, but the `ResumptionFrontier` is at the very beginning.
 A alternative design could use native feedback structure in Timely (like [this]) to move this data around.
   - We avoided this design because the data being fed backwards is a _frontier_, which makes it non-trivial to correctly feedback in Timely, which requires frontier adjustments.
-Additionally, the future addition of more frontiers as inputs to the _resumption frontier_ made maintenance of this scheme seem worryingly complex
+Additionally, the future addition of more frontiers as inputs to the _timestamp resumption frontier_ made maintenance of this scheme seem worryingly complex
   - We also think the additional load on persist will be negligible, and will be fanned out from multiple storage instances